mrsilver76/plex-autoshutdown/README.md

 These instructions assume that you want to turn your server off from between midnight and 6am and that you will check the server status every 15 minutes.

+> [!IMPORTANT]
-> :warning: If you check the server status too frequently then there is a higher chance that the server will power off whilst you are picking something else to play.
+> If you check the server status too frequently then there is a higher chance that the server will power off whilst you are picking something else to play.

 You need to set up a scheduled task to run the script: